 After suffering several presidential election defeats at the hands of President Mohammad Khatemi and the reformists in the 1997 and 2001 presidential elections, hardliners successfully moved to regain the sway they held when Khomeini was alive.
-Conservatives won the February 20, 2004, Majles elections (which are always held one year prior to each presidential election), although the conservative win was the result of the Council of Guardians' disqualification of 3,600 reformist candidates, including 87 Majles incumbents.
-That helped conservatives win 155 out of the 290 seats.
+Conservatives won a majority (155 out of the 290 Majles seats) in the February 20, 2004, Majles elections (which are always held one year prior to each presidential election), in large part because of the Council of Guardians' disqualification of 3,600 reformist candidates, including 87 Majles incumbents.
 The George W. Bush Administration and the Senate (S.Res.
-304, adopted by unanimous consent on February 12, 2004) criticized the elections as unfair.
+304, adopted by unanimous consent on February 12, 2004) criticized the elections as unfair because of the disqualifications.